 - 2 slices sourdough bread

-- Tomato, thinly sliced and patted dry between paper towels
+- 1 medium tomato, thinly sliced and patted dry between paper towels

 - Basil leaves, whole

 - Brush one side of each slice of bread with olive oil.

 - Spread light coating of mayo on reverse side of bread.

 - Stack slices of cheese, turkey, tomato, basil and more cheese on top of mayo-covered side of bread.
 Cover with remaining slice of bread--mayonnaise side to the top layer of cheese.

 - Cook on a panini grill preheated to HIGH or use a heavy skillet with another skillet placed on top of sandwich--in which case you will need to flip the sandwich after a couple of minutes.
 Allow to grill until cheese melts and bread is golden brown and toasty.